 Choose several colors of pearlized paint (we used Martha Stewart Crafts® Multi-Surface Pearl Acrylic Craft Paint, $3.19, Michaels) and prepare a soft sponge; you'll also want to have a small bowl of water handy.
 Experiment with different color combinations for your eggs.
 The pearlized paint will blend differently than regular paint, so try a few combinations on a tester egg.
 We found that blending white with two complimentary colors worked well; we added two main colors and sponged white over the top to blend the colors and finish the pearlized look.
 We made our eggs in these color combinations; yellow, white, and pink; yellow, white, and green; pink, white, and lavender; lavender, white, and blue; and blue, white, and green.

-Place the three colors of paint on a foam plate; you won't need more than a quarter-size drop of paint colors for each egg.
+Place the three colors of paint on a plate; you won't need more than a quarter-size drop of paint colors for each egg.
 Soak your soft sponge in water and squeeze out the excess; dip the sponge in one color of paint and begin sponging the paint on one end of the egg.
 Rinse out the sponge after each color, and repeat the process to apply the other colors.
 Sponge and blend colors together until the desired look is achieved.
 Let the eggs dry on a clean plate or tray.
-When they've dried completely, add them to a festive Easter display!
+When they've dried completely, add them to a festive Easter centerpiece!